HandsomePhil/porkcraft/README.md

 ### Auction House
 - AuctionHouseBot will populate the auction house daily with new random items.
     - 20,000 items daily on the Horde auction house.
     - 5,000 items daily on the Alliance auction house.
     - 5,000 items daily at the neutral auction house.
-- AuctionHouseBot will purchase items listed on the auction house daily at 4:10PM ET using the following formula:
+- AuctionHouseBot will purchase items listed on the auction house daily at 12:10AM ET and 2:10PM ET using the following formula:
     - Common items listed at x3 their vendor price
     - Uncommon items listed at x5 their vendor price
     - Rare items listed at x12 their vendor price